And welcome back, Rush Limbaugh and the EIB Network.

 That was in an email you sent to the entire law school.

-Senator Sessions, I have repeatedly said that I believe that the don't ask don't tell policy is unwise and unjust.
+Senator Sessions, I have repeatedly said that I believe that the Don't Ask, Don't Tell policy is unwise and unjust.

-We were trying to make sure that military recruiters had full and complete access to our students, but we were also trying to protect our own anti-discrimination policy and to protect the students whom it is um uh whom it the policy is supposed to protect, which in this case were our gay and lesbian students.
+We were trying to make sure that military recruiters had full and complete access to our students, but we were also trying to protect our own anti-discrimination policy and to protect the students whom it is whom the policy is supposed to protect, which in this case were our gay and lesbian students.

 And we tried to do both of those things.

-So she's trying to say here she respects the military, is trying to protect the military's rights.
+So she's trying to say here she respects the military.

 Sessions won't have anything of it because that's not what happened at all.